Yoast/archive/readme.txt

 == Changelog ==

-= 0.3.4 =
+= 0.4.0 =
-*Bugfixes:
+* Bugfixes:
-    * Removed page from post-type list to avoid unwanted canonical link
+    * Removed page from post-type list to avoid unwanted canonical link.

 * Enhancements:
-    * Removed canonical feature because it is being handled by the AMP plugin
+    * Removed canonical feature because it is being handled by the AMP plugin.
-    * Removed sanitizations which are already being done by the AMP plugin
+    * Removed sanitizations which are already being done by the AMP plugin.
-    * Added a check for Monster Insights analytics implementation and disables our implementation if present
+    * Added a check for Monster Insights analytics implementation and disables our implementation if present.
-    * Added class selector implementation for AMP 0.4.x compatibility
+    * Added class selector implementation for AMP 0.4.x compatibility.

 = 0.3.3 =
 * Bugfixes:
-    * Fixes bug where AMP was only activated for the first post type in the list
+    * Fixes bug where AMP was only activated for the first post type in the list.
-    * Made sure that the function is not declared multiple times
+    * Made sure that the function is not declared multiple times.

 = 0.3.2 =
 * Bugfixes: